 Translation memory program published by Star.

-- The act of rendering written text from one language into another. (cf.
+The act of rendering written text from one language into another. (cf. interpreting)

-- Provides translation services using mainly in-house translators.
-May specialise in a particular field – such as legal, patents or technical – and may offer value-added services such as typesetting, publishing, project management.
-The term is often used synonymously with
+Provides translation services using mainly in-house translators.
+May specialize in a particular field – such as legal, patents or technical – and may offer value-added services such as typesetting, publishing, project management.
+The term is often used synonymously with translation agency.

 Translation memory program published by Trados.